ExchangeUnion/xud/test/ddtd/README.md

 - `removeorder`
 - `...`

-The files are named according to status code expected:
+The files are named according to the protocol used and the status code expected:

 - `HttpStatus200.spec.ts`
 - `HttpStatus400.spec.ts`